Mile High Keylime Pound Cake made with a cream cheese base and keylime extract. It's yellow and green inside for a bit of an Easter theme!

 - Add the Keylime Emulsion to the batter.

-- Then add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.
+- Then add the eggs to the bowl one at a time, mixing only until combined.

 - Mix in the flour 1 c at a time, until combined into the batter.